sanic-org/sanic-guide/src/en/guide/best-practices/exceptions.md

 ### Auto

 Sanic also provides an option for guessing which fallback option to use.
-This is still an **experimental feature**.

 ```python
 app.config.FALLBACK_ERROR_FORMAT = "auto"